2021/22 | Conestoga College

 The foundational knowledge for practical nursing is based on scientific theory from nursing, the physical and psychosocial sciences and humanities.
 Practical nurses integrate multiple ways of knowing in the provision of care including; aesthetics, empirics, ethics, personal and socio-political.

 Practical Nurses are health care professionals.
-They combine nursing skill, knowledge and judgment and are experts of nursing care at the bedside (Registered Practical Nurses Association of Ontario [RPNAO], 2013).
+They combine nursing skills, knowledge and judgment and are experts of nursing care at the bedside.
 Practical Nurses work anywhere that health care is provided.

 Professionalism and Inter-professional Practice